Tes3awy/register-fabric-nodes/README.md

 ACI fabric, the APIC is the single point of provisioning, management, and monitoring for switches in the infrastructure.

 Switches in the `Nodes Pending Registration` tab table can have the following conditions:
-- A newly discovered but unregistered node has a node ID of 0 and has no IP address.
+- A newly discovered but unregistered node has a node ID of 0 and has no assigned IP address.
-- A manually entered (in APIC) but unregistered switch has an original status of Undiscovered until it is physically connected to the network.
-Once connected, the status changes to Discovered.
+- A manually entered (in APIC) but unregistered switch has an original status of `Undiscovered` until it is physically connected to the network.
+Once connected, the status changes to `Discovered`.

 **Note:** After the node ID is assigned, it cannot be updated.

-## Fabric Node Discovery Statuses
+## Fabric Inventory Node Discovery Statuses

 | Status        | Description                                      	    |
 |--------------	|------------------------------------------------------ |